AMBATUA221BUTIDK/Gun.js/README.md

 # Gun.js
-just a gun on sandboxels code
+just a gun in sandboxels code lol remember you cant use this code anywhere, is for sandboxels, website game